 - 1. Complete and submit to the college admissions office an NFCC application for admission and pay the \$20 non-refundable fee. - 2.
 Submit high school transcripts and transcripts from previously or currently enrolled colleges to the Registrar's office. - 3.
 If previously or currently enrolled at NFCC, be in good academic standing. - 4.
 Basic computer skills are required for program completion. - 5.
-Satisfactory completion of placement test and all college preparatory work. - 6.
-Completion of the following prerequisite courses by December of the year prior to the anticipated enrollment in January: - ENC 1101 - BSC 2085C - BSC 2086C - STA 2023 - MCB 2010 - PSY 2012 - One Humanities, Philosophy, or Religion Course
+Satisfactory completion of placement test and all developmental education work. - 6.
+Completion of the following prerequisite courses by December of the year prior to the anticipated enrollment in January: - ENC 1101 Freshman English I (3 hours) - BSC 2085C \ Anatomy and Physiology I with Lab (4 hours) - BSC 2086C \ Anatomy and Physiology II with Lab (4 hours) - STA 2023 Statistics (3 hours) - MCB 2010 \ Microbiology with Lab (4 hours) - PSY 2012 Psychology (3 hours) - One Humanities, Philosophy, or Religion Course